 Call Your Local Experts

 Vinyl plank flooring is a great option for basements, as it can work on even surfaces and resist moisture and fluctuations in humidity, all normal conditions found in basement levels.
 With new wood imitation luxury vinyl flooring, you can obtain a beautiful, functional space.
 Call your local experts at Floor Coverings International Concord today to schedule your free in-home estimate.
-We proudly serve the Concord, Walnut Creek, & Lafayette, CA area, and can’t wait to help you with your next project!
+We proudly serve the Concord, Walnut Creek, Lafayette, & Martinez, CA area, and can’t wait to help you with your next project!

 You Might Also Be Interested In: